-In years 2 through 4, some tributary loading stations may be reduced to quarterly sampling with only very slight increases in the associated relative error of load estimates (within a percent or two) if monitoring data from the first year validate the statistical models.
+The UNRBA monitoring plan balances precision in ability to estimate daily loads with monitoring costs.
+Sampling will occur twice a month at the five upper lake tributaries which contribute roughly 70-80 percent of the nutrient loading to Falls Lake; it is important to have high confidence in nutrient load estimates in these areas.
+In years 2 through 4, some tributary loading stations may be reduced to quarterly sampling.
 However, it is also possible that UNRBA may want to increase sampling frequency at some stations after reviewing initial monitoring data.
 Such alterations in monitoring frequency will be considered annually by the UNRBA.
 The current monitoring plan assumes 8 lake loading stations (which together make up less than 10% of the Falls Lake drainage area) could be reduced to quarterly sampling in years 2 through 4.

-Table 2 identifies the lake loading stations which will be monitored and sampling frequencies for year 1.
+Table 3 identifies the lake loading stations which will be monitored and sampling frequencies for year 1.
 Specific tributary sampling locations are identified by nearest road crossing and coordinates.
 Drainage areas are also provided.
 These locations are also shown on Figure 1.